tchaudhry91/envyr/README.md

   -h, --help                       Print help
 ```

 Most cases should be covered by autodetection.
-Use the overrides if `--autogen` doesn't work.
+Use the overrides if `--autogen` does not work.

 **Generating Package Metadata in Advance**